 The US President Donald Trump is also reported to have been an early adopter of the fad, purchasing the rights to the airspace above the buildings situated around Trump Tower in New York City, apparently to avoid the sting of city building codes that would have otherwise prevented the construction of such a large building on a small city block.

-In Australia at least, the airspace “purchases” are likely to have been undertaken by way of easements acquired by developers over the neighbours’ land below, probably as easements for overhang.
+In Australia at least, the airspace “purchases” are likely to have been undertaken by way of stratum subdivisions or otherwise easements acquired by developers over the neighbours’ land below, probably as easements for overhang.

 Easements are essentially rights attached to a piece of land that give the owner of that land some right to use other land belonging to another person.
 A typical example would be an otherwise landlocked property possessing an easement over neighbouring land to use a driveway in order to drive between the landlocked property and the street.